capstone-engine/capstone/docs/cs_v6_release_guide.md

 # capstone.systemz.SYSZ_REG_V3
 ```

 To update your code to use the new constant names, use the `sed` replacement guide to replace the enum names from the C API above.

+**Compatibility for detail**

-There is no compatibility layer for type identifiers and detail names.
+There is no compatibility layer for type identifiers and detail names at the moment.

 ### Refactoring of cstool